Specialty Services

 Step 3

 Conduct visual acuity chart tests and refraction to determine your spectacle prescription.
-This informs your lens choices
+This informs your lens choices.

-We do all of these procedures in-house so you can ask any questions you may have at any stage.
+We perform all of these procedures in-house so you can ask any questions you may have at any stage.
 If glasses are necessary, we’ll also take you through the process of selecting the best frame fit for your prescription and personal style.

 Contact Lens Consultations